apache/paimon/docs/content/docs/development/streaming-query.md

 {{< img src="/img/changelog-producer-input.png">}}

-When the changelog-producer is input, the storage trust input data is a complete changelog and is saved so that downstream consumption can also read the complete changelog.
+When the changelog-producer is input, the storage trusts input data is a complete changelog so that downstream consumption can also read the complete changelog.

 {{< hint info >}}
 __Note:__ You need to ensure that the input is a complete changelog, such as from a Database CDC,